jeremyfelt/jeremyfelt.com/content/themes/twentyfifteen/readme.txt

 * Vimeo
 * WordPress
 * YouTube

+Social networks that aren't currently supported will be indicated by a circular icon with a diagonal line through the center.

 = How do I add a description for my menu link in navigation? =